 A more sophisticated method of oxygenating wort is to inject air or pure oxygen into the wort as it passes from the kettle or chiller into the fermentation vessel.
 This is the approach commercial breweries commonly use to properly oxygenate their wort.

 An alternative to the venturi tube technique is to use pressurized air or pure oxygen which is directly injected into the wort stream.
 This can be accomplished by placing a tee in the wort transfer line and injecting the air or oxygen through a diffuser inside the tee as the wort streams past.
-Such a project is described on page 61 in this issue.
+Such a project is described by clicking here .
 The injection process lasts for as long as it takes to run the wort between vessels, resulting in all of the wort being exposed to the injected gas.

 Simple regulators that attach to disposable oxygen cylinders that are equipped with a 1⁄4-inch barbed fitting are available from many homebrew suppliers.
 Disposable oxygen cylinders are available from most hardware stores.
 The gas regulators simply have a knob that is turned to adjust the pressure of the oxygen leaving the cylinder.
 This allows the user to release only enough gas to generate the desired degree of bubbling from a diffuser into the wort.
 Infusing air or oxygen into wort may generate a significant amount of foam that may overflow from a fermenter if left unmonitored.
 Anti-foaming agents made of food grade silicone are available from homebrew suppliers to control foaming during oxygenation without impacting head retention or flavor of the finished beer when they are used as recommended.